 You can of course get by perfectly fine with curtains or blinds but shutters take window dressings to a whole new level.
-As well as keeping out the light first thing in the morning and offering you some privacy, they can also help to keep your house warm, they offer extra security, they can help with sound insulation and they can even add value to your home.
-You can find out more about how shutters will benefit your home by following this link: https://www.glazeandsave.co.uk/5-reasons-why-you-should-keep-your-window-shutter
+As well as keeping out the light first thing in the morning and offering you some privacy, they can also help to keep your house warm.
+That is because interior window shutters help to trap in more of the warm air in the home, meaning they are more energy efficient than blinds or curtains.
+Wooden window shutters can also offer extra security and help with sound insulation.
+All of this can mean they help to add extra value to your home.
+You can find out more about how shutters will benefit your home.

 What is the difference between plantation shutters and solid shutters?

 Plantation shutters originated in cotton plantations in the ‘deep south’ of America as well as from sugar plantations in the West Indies.
 They boast louvred panels (twisting slats) which are fixed inside a shutter frame.
 They can be fitted to either the inside or outside of your windows.

 Solid window shutters feature panels that are similar to narrow bi-fold doors and they don’t have any louvres.
 They are available in a number of different styles including solid raised, shaker and solid moulded.
 These solid wooden window shutters can offer extra security and better light control as well.

 Both plantation shutters and solid shutters make it very difficult for anyone to see into your home from the outside.
 This is particularly great if your front room overlooks a pavement where people are regularly walking past.
 When shut, curtains and blinds do of course offer the same benefit, but chances are that you don’t want your house to be in darkness when it’s daylight outside.
 That of course means that they are able to improve home security whilst also being able to maintain the flow of natural light into the home during the daytime.